AM37AM37/projekat/README.md

   -ua -uu value1 -up value2 -ue value3
 ```

-Description: Addes a new user to the database depending on the specified parameters.
+Description: Adds a new user to the database depending on the specified parameters.

 ```bash
   -ud value1
 ```
-Description: Deletes a user from the database with the specified paramater being the users username.
+Description: Deletes an new user from the database with the specified paramater being the users username.

 ```bash
   -ul